 Where to Go

-Scouting optimal locations; habitat characteristics; timing both time of year as well as time to hit certain locations; locations, lakes, water holes fields, refuges; waterfowling throughout North America: hot spots in the country, opportunities in Canada and Mexico, flyways and seasons.
+Scouting optimal locations; habitat characteristics; time of year as well as time to hit certain locations; locations, lakes, water holes fields, refuges; waterfowling throughout North America: hot spots in the country, opportunities in Canada and Mexico, flyways and seasons.

 Hunting ducks, goose and other waterfowl from boats and canoes; classic blind hunting over decoys; jump shooting; glassing; field scouting; observing; mapping and recording; making a blind; shooting techniques and helping clients be successful; guns: types, safety, performance, issues; ammunition: types, comparatives, performance; true ballistics instruction so candidates can intelligently discuss issues with clients and project trajectories by ammunition type and load for purposes of success at longer distances